Skip to content

 The Resurrection Argument

-The bodily resurrection of Jesus is claimed to be the best explanation for the empty tomb, post-mortem appearances, and the explosive origin of Christianity.
-If true, it would strongly imply divine intervention.
+The bodily resurrection of Jesus is said to be the best explanation for the empty tomb, post-death appearances, and the sudden rise of Christianity.
+If true, it would strongly point to God.

-The Resurrection Argument claims that the bodily resurrection of Jesus of Nazareth is the best explanation for a set of historical facts - the empty tomb, post-mortem appearances to multiple witnesses, and the sudden emergence of Christianity from a group of defeated followers.
-The apostle Paul articulated the earliest version in his letters around 56 CE, and modern defenders including Gary Habermas, N.T.
-Wright, and William Lane Craig have developed it into one of the most debated arguments in the philosophy of religion.
-We score the argument 10/100 for soundness because it depends on ancient testimonial evidence that cannot be independently verified, extraordinary claims require extraordinary evidence, and naturalistic explanations remain more parsimonious - but if the resurrection actually occurred, it would be among the strongest possible evidence for a Personal God.
+The Resurrection Argument says that the bodily resurrection of Jesus of Nazareth is the best explanation for a set of historical facts: the empty tomb, post-death appearances to multiple witnesses, and the sudden rise of Christianity from a small group of defeated followers.
+The apostle Paul wrote the earliest version in his letters around 56 CE, and modern defenders including Gary Habermas, N.T.
+Wright, and William Lane Craig have made it one of the most debated arguments in the philosophy of religion.
+We score the argument 10/100 for soundness: it relies on ancient testimony that cannot be independently checked, extraordinary claims require extraordinary evidence, and natural explanations are simpler.
+But if the resurrection actually happened, it would be among the strongest possible evidence for a Personal God.

 The Core Argument